Synthesizing Forestry Images Conditioned on Plant Phenotype Using a Generative Adversarial Network: Experiments

 \subsection{Training Individual Sites with a Specific Vegetation Type}

-We first individually train our GAN model on both the forest sites based on the ROI labeled as ``DB\_1000" (denoting deciduous broadleaf vegetation) with the above-mentioned parameters.
-Figures \ref{fig:HARV_image} (Harvard) and \ref{fig:BART_image} (Bartlett) show (a) examples of real images with GCC values sampled across the entire range from the test dataset and (b) the corresponding synthetic images with their SSIM indices.
-The GCC is calculated over the ROI of the synthetic images to compute its deviation from the input GCC.
-Additionally, the RCC is calculated over the ROI of the synthetic images to compare with the ground-truth RCC of the test images.
+First, we individually train our GAN model on both forest sites based on the ``DB\_1000\textquotedblright\ ROI (describing deciduous broadleaf vegetation) using the parameters mentioned above.
+Figures \ref{fig:HARV_image} (Harvard) and \ref{fig:BART_image} (Bartlett) present (a) examples of real test images with GCC values sampled across the entire range of the dataset, and (b) the corresponding synthetic images along with SSIM indices.
+The GCC of the synthetic image is calculated over the ROI to measure its deviation from the input GCC.
+Similarly, the RCC is computed over the ROI of the synthetic image and compared with the ground-truth RCC of the test image.